Introduction to Percutaneous Surgery

 What does the procedure consist of?

-Percutaneous surgery is used in the treatment of common foot pathologies, such as bunions (hallux valgus) and claw or hammer toes.
-The technique uses incisions of between 2 and 5 millimetres to access the affected structure without the need for open surgery.
-The procedure is usually performed under local anaesthesia.
+) and claw or hammer toes.
+The technique uses incisions of between 2 and 5 millimeters to access the affected structure without the need for open surgery.
+The procedure is usually performed under local anesthesia.

 Are screws or needles used?